-Before forming The Workplace Counsel, Mr. Rotter was an employment litigator with an Am Law 100 firm, a federal prosecutor, a postal services litigator, and a human resources consultant and executive recruiter.
+Before founding The Workplace Counsel, Mr. Rotter was an employment litigator with an Am Law 100 firm, a federal prosecutor, a postal services litigator, and a human resources consultant and executive recruiter.

 After graduating from Northwestern University with a Psychological Services degree, Mr. Rotter began his career as a human resources consultant and executive recruiter for employers across various industries.
 He co-founded a recruiting and consulting firm to assist companies with workplace issues, talent development, and hiring practices.

 In 2008, Mr. Rotter was appointed as a Federal Prosecutor in Chicago to investigate and charge white-collar crimes on behalf of the Postal Service and worked closely with Federal agents to investigate, indict, and sentence employees and federal contractors engaged in fraud, waste, and abuse.
 As a Special Assistant United States Attorney, Mr. Rotter charged over 75 defendants between 2008-2013 in crimes involving employee theft, fraud, bribery, and embezzlement, in addition to defendants guilty of mortgage fraud, gun and drug violations, counterfeiting, and robbery.

 Clients of The Workplace Counsel appreciate Mr. Rotter's practical advice, leading to efficient and successful results whether involving litigation, investigations, or settlement.
 Mr. Rotter provides advice and counsel to companies on everyday employment issues in addition to complex problems affecting his clients' ability to operate as effectively as possible.
 Mr. Rotter also conducts human resources and management training in an effort to assist clients with creating and developing positive workplaces and litigation avoidance.